Raam043/Projects/Terraform Project 1 - Terraform to AWS Pipeline process.md

 Install the terraform application on terraform server

-Download the zip file for install teraform on server
+Download the zip file for install terraform on server

 https://www.terraform.io/downloads